Video: Learn about the Juvenile Justice and Delinquency Prevention Act

 In November 2002, Congress reauthorized the JJDP Act.
 The reauthorization (the 21st Century Department of Justice Appropriations Authorization Act, Pub.
 L. No. 107-273, 116 Stat.
 1758) supported OJJDP's established mission while introducing important changes that streamlined the Office's operations and brought a sharper focus to its role.
 The provisions of the reauthorization took effect in FY 2004 (October 2003).

-In December 2018, the Juvenile Justice Reform Act (JJRA) of 2018 was signed into law, reauthorizing and substantially amending the JJDP Act.
+In December 2018, the Juvenile Justice Reform Act (JJRA) of 2018 was signed into law, reauthorizing and amending the JJDP Act.
 The amendments made by the JJRA became effective in FY 2020 (October 1, 2019).
 Review the amended JJDP Act and the redlined JJDP Act publication, which allows users to see and track changes implemented by the new law.

 However, some provisions of the Act will become effective at a later date (see state plan requirements).
 Detailed information about the current regulations for the OJJDP Formula Grants program is contained in the OJJDP Formula Grant Regulation, 28 C.F.R.
 Part 31, Subpart A.